espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 Using Puck.js
 --------------

 By default, Puck.js appears as a Bluetooth Low Energy device with a serial port.
-When you connect to this serial port you get full command-line access to the Espruno Javascript interpreter built into it.
+When you connect to this serial port you get full command-line access to the Espruino Javascript interpreter built into it.

 To get started you have two options: